me537saw/product/docs/specs.md

-## SOFTWARE ARCHITECTURE AND DATA PROCESSING
+## SOFTWARE ARCHITECTURE

-Block Diagram of Data Flow
+ * Block Diagram of Data Flow
-Paste an image here showing how will data be collected, transferred, processed, and shared.
+ * Paste an image here showing how will data be collected, transferred, processed, and shared.

-ELECTRICAL HARDWARE AND SENSORS
+## ELECTRICAL HARDWARE AND SENSORS

 Block Diagram of Electrical Hardware
 Paste an image here showing which hardware (e.g., sensors, screens, buttons) will be required and how they will connect.